4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

-* using command line configuration data solely if it is complete
+* using command line configuration alone
-* or when combined with any one of the other sources of configuration data
+* using command line configuration in combination with any one of the other sources of configuration data

 ## author's preferred approach to configuring Buster

-I personally find JSON based configuration easier to author and maintain than command line configuration.
-Taking advantage of Buster's *blending* of configuration data to arrive at its runtime configuration, I use the command line in conjunction with the other possible sources of configuration data.
+I use the command line in conjunction with the other possible sources of configuration data.

-As an example, when working with NPM based projects, I create 2 NPM tasks:
+As an example, when working with Node projects, I create 2 NPM tasks:

     "bust": "buster -m"